 - Fresh basil for topping

 - Place a skillet over medium heat and add olive oil.
-Add garlic and onions and sauté for 3 minutes until a light brown color forms.
+Add garlic and shallots and sauté for 1-2 minutes until a light brown color forms.
 This helps bring out the flavors.
 Add in mushrooms and simmer for 2 more minutes.

-- Add in the cooked lentils and white wine and let it simmer for about a minute.
-Mix milk with flour in a separate bowl until the lumps are gone, then pour it into the skillet.
+- Add in the cooked beans and white wine and let it simmer for about a minute. in the meantime, whisk milk with rice flour in a separate bowl until smooth, then pour it into the skillet.
 Season with salt and pepper to your desired taste.
-Cover the skillet and simmer on low for 3-5 minutes.
+Cover the skillet and simmer on low for another 3-5 minutes.

-- When ready, turn of the heat and fold in cooked linguine.
+- When ready, turn off the heat and fold in cooked linguine.
+Add some of the saved pasta water of you find that your sauce is too thick.
 Top with fresh basil and serve.